Photography basics and DSLRs explained

 Recap: Mirror lifts, shutter (curtain) opens, light reaches the sensor, woala you have the image saved on to your memory card / film.
 Afterward, shutter closes, mirror swings down to place and you’re ready to shoot again.

 All this happens automatically over a period of milliseconds.
 Most cameras are able to do this (depending on how much you spend on them), in 3 to 10 times/second.

-There’s this “shutter mechanism” that’s like the camera’s heart.
+There’s this “shutter mechanism” that’s like the camera’s :heart: heart.
 When this stops working, your camera “dies”.
 Sure, it is fixable but it’s almost as expensive as buying a brand new camera so nobody bothers with it.
 The life span of your shutter mechanism, again, depends on how much you spend on your camera, which brings me to another little interesting fact about Canon cameras that I’d like to mention.

 Canon categorizes it’s cameras in three main categories.
 Amateur (1), middle range aka Semi Pro (2), and Professional (3).
 You can identify them by looking at the markings, numbers on a camera.
 Usually bottom right (left) side (depending from where you view it) on Canon cameras.
 Example below:

 You can identify category one cameras by the three digits followed by a “D“.
 The “D” stands for digital.
 Example: 400D.
 When youu see a xxxD, you instantly know it’s a category one camera.
 Example: 300D, 350D, 400D … and the latest, when this article was wrote, the 550D.